Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 24th; *Prerequisites:* Craft Rod, Craft Epic Rod, *dispel magic, limited wish* or *miracle; Market Price:* 446,000 gp.

+### Epic Rulership
-**Epic Rulership:** This rod appears to be a royal scepter worth at least 25,000 gp in materials and work-manship alone.
+This rod appears to be a royal scepter worth at least 25,000 gp in materials and work-manship alone.
 The wielder can command the obedience and fealty of creatures within 360 feet when he or she activates the device (a standard action).
 Creatures totaling 900 Hit